allenbenz/winrt-notification/README.md

 An incomplete wrapper over the WinRT toast api

-Tested in windows 10.
-Untested in Windows 8 and 8.1, might work.
+Tested in Windows 10 and 8.1.
+Untested in Windows 8, might work.

 [Documentation](https://allenbenz.github.io/winrt-notification/0_1_5/winrt_notification/)